Max00009/Max00009/README.md

 — I build things from scratch to learn how they work under the hood.

-— I started coding on Termux on my phone and now code on a MacBook
+— I started coding on Termux on my phone.

 — I focus on low-level systems, binary exploitation, reverse engineering, malware analysis and red team techniques.